kingsly771/mass-report-bot/README.md

 For bugs or feature requests, please open an issue on GitHub.

-⭐ If this project helped you, please give it a star on GitHub!

-This README was generated for WhatsApp Mass Reporter Bot v2.0
+⭐ If this project helped you, please give it a star on Github WhatsApp Mass Reporter Bot v2.0

-This response is AI-generated, for reference only.
+By *KINGSLEY771*